sdathey/Azure-SOC/README.md

 ## Conclusion

-The implementation of security controls in the honeynet project on Microsoft Azure resulted in a significant reduction in security events and incidents.
+The Implementation of security controls in the Honeynet project in Microsoft Azure resulted in a significant reduction in security events and incidents.
 This indicates the effectiveness of the applied security measures.
-It is important to mention that if the network resources were heavily utilized by regular users, there might have been a higher number of security events and alerts during the 24-hour period following the implementation of the security controls.
+It is important to mention that if the network resources were heavily utilized by regular users, there might have been a higher number of security events and alerts during the 24 hours following the implementation of the security controls.

 Overall, the project highlights the importance of implementing robust security measures to enhance the security posture of network environments and to reduce its attack surface.